 Our program emphasizes training for clinical psychologists who have strong research backgrounds and who are interested in academic careers.
-Trainees selected for our Clinical Psychology Internship must come from APA-accredited PhD programs in clinical psychology.
+Trainees selected for our Clinical Psychology Internship must come from an APA- or CPA- accredited PhD program in clinical psychology.
 In addition, we belong to the Academy of Psychological Clinical Science (APCS) and endorse its emphasis on the integration of research and clinical training, and a commitment to empirically informed approaches to clinical work.
 We encourage applications from students in graduate programs that belong to the Academy, but we do not limit admission to students from these programs.
 Candidates must have demonstrated interest in, and aptitude for, conducting clinical research that exceeds the minimum requirements of a master’s thesis and doctoral dissertation.

 Our clinical psychology internship program provides intensive clinical experience, enabling interns to treat patients suffering from major psychiatric disorders.
 Therefore, it is essential that candidates have considerable supervised clinical experience.
 Students from clinical training programs that do not provide extensive practicum experience are unsuitable for the WPIC program.

 We use the university application developed by the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 All application materials must be submitted via the APPIC Application for Psychology Internships (AAPI) online service.
 Please visit the AAPI online service web site and click on "AAPI Online."

 The online application includes the following components:

 - Cover Letter - Please specify preferred contact information, clinical rotations of interest, and faculty members with whom you share research interests.